UBC engineers want to save whales from drowning…in noise

 Dan Kovacek

 Sessional LecturerHydrotechnical Engineering Contact Bio Dan Kovacek is a PhD candidate in hydrotechnical engineering supervised by Dr. Steven Weijs in the Department of Civil Engineering.
 His research interests are focused on the nature of uncertainty in water resources management and hydrology.
-Dan has over 15 years experience in engineering consulting in British Columbia, primarily supporting […]
+Dan has over 15 years experience in engineering consulting in British Columbia, primarily supporting various aspects of hydropower planning, design, construction, and operation.
+Drawing from this experience, Dan taught a course in the fundamentals of run-of-river hydropower at BCIT from 2016-2019.
+Research Interests Water resources management, mountain hydrology, catchment hydrology, flood forecasting, uncertainty, information theory Awards 2020 – 2022: President’s […]

-Metro Vancouver can safely integrate most new electric-powered mobility devices, study finds
+Study finds Vancouver can integrate new electric-powered mobility

 Originally published by UBC Media Relations Love them or hate them, new mobility devices like e-bikes are here to stay.
-In one of the first large-scale studies to measure the real-world usage of these devices, UBC transportation researchers found that most other road users are comfortable sharing cycling lanes and off-street paths with these new […]
+In one of the first large-scale studies to measure the real-world usage of these devices, UBC transportation researchers found that most other road users are comfortable sharing cycling lanes and off-street paths with these new modes of transport—despite some misperceptions of how fast these devices are actually going.
+Take electric bikes, currently enjoying a boom in Metro Vancouver and other cities.
+“Many people like electric bikes but others worry that they travel at high speeds, although in reality they don’t – […]

 Originally published in: Journal of Commerce Nemy Banthia, a professor of civil engineering at the University of British Columbia (UBC), and his doctoral student Mohammed Farooq have developed a sensor network that can detect the early stages of mudslides and bridge foundation failures that are caused by flooding.
-What happens when rushing water assaults a […]
+What happens when rushing water assaults a bridge is not an academic question, as British Columbians found out recently.
+Torrential rain in November 2021 and the resulting floods damaged many bridges and caused one, at Merritt in B.C.’s interior to collapse.
+“Flooding causes foundation loss due to persistent, large-volume and high-velocity flows of […]

 All CIVL courses to remain online until February 7, 2022